Weasley18/dhenu_flutter/README.md

 ## Overview

 Dhenu is an AI-powered mobile platform designed to support farmers, Gaushala owners, and the general public in the conservation and management of Indian cow breeds.
-Built with Flutter, this application offers a comprehensive suite of tools for cow management, community engagement, and marketplace access.
+Built with Flutter, this application provides a structured foundation for cow management and community engagement.

-## Features
+## Currently Implemented Features

-### Authentication
-- User onboarding, sign-in, and sign-up
-- Authentication error handling
-- Secure credential management

-### Cow Management
-- Add, view, update, and delete cow records
-- Cow profile management with health tracking
-- Advanced filtering and searching capabilities

-### Community Features
-- Community Forum for discussions and knowledge sharing
-- Post creation, editing, and management
-- Interactive commenting system

-### Chatbot Integration
-- AI chatbot for specialized assistance
-- Natural language processing for cow health queries
-- Personalized recommendations

-### Network & Geolocation
-- Map-based features to locate nearby Gaushalas and facilities
-- Real-time location services and directions
-- Search and filter options for finding resources

-### Marketplace
-- Product listing and management for cow-based products
-- Detailed product information and imagery
-- Inquiry submission functionality
+### Navigation and UI Framework
+- Responsive drawer-based navigation
+- Basic screen scaffolding for all major features
+- Theme implementation with brand color scheme

 ### Multilingual Support
 - Full internationalization (i18n) with support for: